 You may also want to choose an agent with the technology and experience in online auctions.
 Or an agent who has adapted to another method to help you to achieve the best sale price possible.
 (More on this later.)

-So, as winter comes to a close, it’s likely that vendors are now ready to sell.
+So it’s likely that vendors are now ready to sell now.
 Particularly if they were planning to sell in autumn, and decided to pull the home off the market due to the pandemic.

 You want to get in early to maximise the aforementioned competition.
 The more vendors start to list properties now for spring, the more competition you have on your hands.